syncfusion-content/maui-docs/MAUI/Autocomplete/Getting-Started.md

 **Step 3:** Set the `TextMemberPath` and `DisplayMemberPath`.

 The `Autocomplete` control is populated with the list of social media.
-However, because the 'SocialMedia' model contains two properties 'Name' and 'ID', it is necessary to intimate, which property should be a display value in the selection box portion and drop-down suggestion of the `Autocomplete` control.
+However, because the 'SocialMedia' model contains two properties 'Name' and 'ID', it is necessary to intimate which property should be a display value in the selection box portion and drop-down suggestion of the Autocomplete control.

 `TextMemberPath` - This property path is used to get the value for displaying in the selection box portion of the `Autocomplete` control when an item is selected.
 The default value is `String.Empty`.